makkenagithub/09-Monitoring/README.md

 dynamic scrapping:
 1. our target ec2's should have node exporter installed.
 2. prometheus server should have permission to describe ec2 instances. (whatevr the tags/availability zone filters we added in scrape config field, prometheus server should have permission to desrcribe that).
 In IAM policies, we have DescribeInstances policy.
+(1. create a ploicy with instance describe permission.
+2. Then create an IAM rule and attach the policy to this rule.
+3. Attach this rule to prometheus ec2 server.)
 3. we should filter the target instances based on the tags, region, az etc.
 4.
 ec2_sd_config